Sardine oatcakes

 broth in a jug

-Make around 150ml (1/4 pint) of stock.
+Make around 150ml (1/4 pint) of broth or stock.
 Chicken will do.
 If using cubes get the low salt ones.

 sardines in a mixing bowl